 My passion is helping people achieve their musical goals while also boosting their confidence and desire to learn.
 My favorite moments are when someone finally masters an idea, technique, or song they have always dreamed of playing.

 Todd is wonderful!
 The lessons are always a combination of fun and challenging.
 I'm so engrossed in the lesson, 60 minutes just go right by.
 He's very patient and calm and encouraging, an ideal personality for a teacher.
 I feel highly motivated to go back after class and do the exercises he suggests each week, and they help a lot in improving technique.
 Would highly recommend lessons with Todd to anyone who wishes to learn ukulele!

 Todd is incredibly patient and has been the very best teacher for my son.
 He makes the lessons interesting and fun and has a gentle way of encouraging and motivating that is hard to find.

-Finding out their musical interests and goals to structure a personal learning plan that will help them develop the techniques to reach their goals and play the music they love.
+Finding out their musical interests and goals to structure a personal learning plan that will help them develop the techniques to play the music they love.